Apr 14, 2022

-At Hostinger, .com domains are available starting from $8.99/year.
+At Hostinger, .com domains are available starting from $9.99/year.
 On a tighter budget, .online and .xyz are excellent, cheaper alternatives, costing $0.99/year.

-After finding the right name and extension, see if it’s available to register on the domain checker.
+After finding the right name and extension, use a domain checker to search domain availability.
 Once you’re done, proceed to the checkout to complete the purchase.

 Domain Name Checker

 2. Choose an eCommerce Platform for the Online Business